surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.6.0-dev.3 =
+= 4.6.0-b.1 =

-(2018/06/26) Moved all license information from the "Add-ons" settings page to a new "Licenses" settings page.
-Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).
+(2018/06/27) Added a new "WPSSO REST API" add-on.
+Moved license information to a new "Licenses" settings page.
+Fix for Yoast SEO class property Yoast_Notification::$message.

 = 4.5.2 =